evnguyen/Find_your_edge/README.txt

 Upon installation, the following are required:
 1) A webform to be targeted.
 2) Two forms for international and regular students respectively.
+3) The first question will need to be "Are you an international student" radio question.
+Answer keys:
+   1|Yes, I'm an international student
+   2|No, I'm not an international student

-Configuration page will need to be set once these two have been created.
+Configuration page will need to be set once these have been created.
 See Usage for help on how to use the configuration page.